 People who specialize in this medical field are called Dentists.

 3. Medical laboratory scientist

-A medical laboratory scientist, also commonly referred to as a clinical laboratory scientist, or medical technologist is a healthcare professional who performs chemical, haematological, immunologic, histopathological, cytopathological, microscopic, and bacteriological diagnostic analyses on body fluids such as blood, sputum, urine, stool, cerebrospinal fluid, pericardial fluid, peritoneal fluid and synovial fluid, as well as other specimens.
-Medical laboratory scientists work in clinical laboratories at hospitals, biotechnology labs, reference labs and non-clinical industrial labs.
+A medical laboratory scientist, also commonly referred to as a clinical laboratory scientist or medical technologist, is a healthcare professional who performs chemical, hematological, immunologic, histopathological, cytopathological, microscopic, and bacteriological diagnostic analyses on body fluids such as blood, sputum, urine, stool, cerebrospinal fluid, pericardial fluid, peritoneal fluid, and synovial fluid, as well as other specimens.
+Medical laboratory scientists work in clinical laboratories at hospitals, biotechnology labs, reference labs, and non-clinical industrial labs.

-I refer to nurses as “hotcakes”, the reason is because they are needed everywhere.
-Nursing educates us on the prevention of illness, injury, rendering of aid to the communities, families, and so on.
-Nursing is a course that also educates us on how to take care and make people feel alright in a time of ill health.
+I refer to nurses as “hotcakes” and the reason is because they are needed everywhere.
+Nursing educates us on the prevention of illness and injury, the rendering of aid to communities and families, and so on.
+Nursing is a course that also educates us on how to take care of people and make them feel okay in times of ill health.

 Nursing has unifying fundamental values: In assessing a patient, nurses do not just consider test results.
-Through the critical thinking exemplified in the nursing process, nurses use their judgment to combine objective data with subjective experience of a patient’s physical, biological and behavioural needs.
-This ensures that every patient, from city hospital to community health centre; state prison to summer camp, receives the best possible care regardless of who they are, or where they may be.
+Through the critical thinking exemplified in the nursing process, nurses use their judgment to combine objective data with subjective experience of a patient’s physical, biological, and behavioral needs.
+This ensures that every patient, from city hospital to community health center, state prison to summer camp, receives the best possible care regardless of who they are or where they may be.

 Major Responsibilities in the nursing field include: